Broken Outlet Box Screw Hole

 I use a large old flathead screwdriver to pry outlet boxes away from the wall stud.
 They tend to pop out easily.

-Knipex high-leverage diagonal pliers were used to cut the nails on the outlet box still in the wall.
+Knipex high-leverage diagonal pliers are depicted cutting the nails on the electrical box in the wall.
+CLICK THE IMAGE to see these on Amazon.

 I use my Knipex High Leverage Diagonal Pliers to cut the screws on the outlet box in the wall.

-The existing opening in the wall was a little too small to remove the old broken outlet box so I just let it drop inside of the wall.
+The existing opening in the wall was a little too small to remove the old broken outlet box, so I just let it drop inside the wall.

-I used my RotoZip rotary tool with a tile cutting bit to enlarge the opening for the new outlet box in this tile back splash
+This image depicts me using my RotoZip rotary tool with a tile-cutting bit to enlarge the opening for the new electrical box in this tile backsplash.
+CLICK THE IMAGE to see this Spiral Saw on Amazon.

-I used my RotoZip rotary tool with a tile-cutting bit to enlarge the opening for the new outlet box in this tile backsplash.
+This image depicts me using my RotoZip rotary tool with a tile-cutting bit to enlarge the opening for the new electrical box in this tile backsplash.
+CLICK THE IMAGE to see this Spiral Saw on Amazon.

 I had to make the opening in the tile larger than I usually would have to squeeze the new outlet box into the wall.
 Fortunately, I have a collection of tile-cutting bits for jobs like this.
-My RotoZip also has a small circular saw attachment for cutting wood, metal, or tile with the appropriate blade.
+My RotoZip also has a small circular saw attachment with the appropriate blade for cutting wood, metal, or tile.

-The existing outlet wires in the wall are ready for the new outlet box
+The existing electrical wires in the wall are ready for the new box to be installed.

-The existing outlet wires in the wall are ready for the new outlet box
+The existing electrical wires in the wall are ready for the new box to be installed.

 I put some electrical tape around the cable’s outer jacket in the wall because the wire clamps in the box would push against the wires.